yphil-dev/petrolette/README.md

 Read [the changelog](https://framagit.org/yphil/petrolette/-/blob/master/CHANGELOG.md).

-## Usage
+## Configuration

 Pétrolette can be use both locally on an http, or a https server.
+To spawn the HTTP server, start Pétrolette using `npm run dev`.
+Pétrolette can be started in mono-user mode, where a single feeds file is read & written directly on the server.

 ### Install